-Application Processing Fees-non-optional and a condition of tenancy-must be included in gross rent application fees may be charged to cover the actual cost of processing the application and checking criminal history, credit history, landlord references, etc. However, the fee cannot exceed the amount of actual out-of-pocket costs incurred by management.
+Application processing fees may be charged to cover the actual cost of processing the application and checking criminal history, credit history, landlord references, etc. However, the fee cannot exceed the amount of actual out-of-pocket costs incurred by management.
 No amount may be charged in excess of the average expected out-of-pocket cost of processing an application.